magdaddy/ableton-link-rs/README.md

 Ableton Link is dual licensed under GPLv2+ and a proprietary license.
 If you would like to incorporate Link into a proprietary software application, please contact link-devs@ableton.com.

+## Remarks

+This is my first shot at wrapping a c++ library for Rust.
+Also, I'm pretty much a c/c++ noob.
+So expect some rough edges.

+I'm not totally sure about the all the design choices, especially the `with_app/audio_session_state`- methods.
+If you see a better way, PR's are welcome.

+This has only been tested on macOS and seems to compile on Linux as well.
+Don't know about Windows or others...